Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Item
      - Collective term for content that is reported at a high level of granularity, e.g. a full-text article (original or a review of other published work), an abstract or digest of a full-text article, a sectional HTML page, supplementary material associated with a full-text article (e.g. a supplementary data set), or non-textual resources such as an image, a video, audio, a dataset, a piece of code, or a chemical structure or reaction.
-     - Full text article, TOC, Abstract, Database record, Dataset, Thesis
+     - Full-text article, Abstract, Database record, Dataset, Thesis

    * - Item Master Report
      - A COUNTER report that provides usage data at the item or item-component level.